HL232/bme590final/README.md

 Note that this is a development version of our application, not a production version, so you will have to run this project manually.
 In the future, we would like to learn how to deploy an app with a front-end ReactUI and a Python/Flask backend.

  1. Clone or download this repo locally.
- 2. Run our webserver locally: Type `python img_processor_web_server.py`in the Terminal while inside this folder. (**Note that we do have a server running at http://vcm-7308.vm.duke.edu:5000/ blahblahblah** but our GUI is set to access the webserver locally)
+ 2. **Note that our GUI is set to send API requests to a server running at http://vcm-7308.vm.duke.edu:5000/ blahblahblah, but you still need to run the ReactJS GUI locally**
  3. To run ReactJS GUI Locally:
   *	Make sure Chrome is set as your default browser
   *	Open Terminal/Command Prompt